How To Choose Best Type of Utility Knife

 2) Choose “Heavy or Light Duty” Use

-3) Find a “Comfortable Grip.”
+3) Find a “Comfortable Grip”

 4) “Tool-Free” Blade Exchange

-For someone who uses a utility knife daily, your utility knife must allow for quick-change blade replacement.
-Nothing can slow down your efficiency more than grabbing a screwdriver, removing the handle, accessing the blade, to replace the utility blade every time It gets dull.
+Nothing can slow down your efficiency more than grabbing a screwdriver, removing the handle, accessing the blade, and replacing the utility blade whenever it gets dull.

 Four Best Types of Utility Knives;